hardyoyo/RodmanPottingerCookbook/recipes/TempehTaco.md

 whatever other fixings you want (lettuce? onion? cheese? definitely salsa).
 Enjoy your tacos!

-### HINT
+### HINTS

-If you don't have time for marinading the tempeh, add a bit more lime juice, and cook it up right away, it'll be fine!
+ - If you don't have time for marinading the tempeh, add a bit more lime juice, and cook it up right away, it'll be fine!
+ - If you're using Paprika because you're cooking for someone who doesn't like hot food, be sure to taste the paprika to verify it's mild.
+Some "paprika" is as hot as cayenne pepper.